Impact of Connection Admission Process on the Direct Retry Load Balancing Algorithm in Cellular Network: Results

-In order to determine the best performance of the load-balancing scheme, represented by the proposed DR$_K$ algorithm, for a varying channel quality we determine the level of traffic intensity which results in maximum channel utilization.
-Fig.~\ref{fig:chan_util} expresses the channel utilization as a function of increasing traffic intensity $p_{1}=p_{2}=p_{3}=p$ for two extreme $K$ values, i.e. $K=0$ (when no load-balancing is used) and $K=M_2=3$ (all of cell 2's channels may be used for load balancing).
+In order to determine the best performance of the load-balancing scheme, represented by the proposed DR$_K$ algorithm (in the context of the considered system mode and chosen parameter values), for a varying channel quality we determine the level of traffic intensity which results in maximum channel utilization.
+Fig.~\ref{fig:chan_util} expresses the channel utilization as a function of increasing traffic intensity $p_{1}=p_{2}=p_{3}=p$ for two extreme $K$ values, i.e. $K=0$ (when no load-balancing is used) and $K=M_2$ (all of cell 2's channels may be used for load balancing) considering two network setups: setup 1 with $L_x=N_x=6$, $M_1=M_2=3$, and setup 2 with $L_x=N_x=12$, $M_1=M_2=6$.
 As expected, the channel utilization increases with more traffic intensity because an increase in $p$ results in more frequent connection requests from UEs in all groups leading to a higher probability of successful connections.
+Moreover, the larger the number of channels and users in both cells, the larger the channel utilization--for both cases considering $K=0$ and $K=M_2$.
 The increase in channel utilization tails off as the system reaches saturation, i.e. close to 100\% channel utilization.
 Similarly, an increase in $K$ results in a higher channel utilization as more UEs from group 3, that are blocked from cell 1, are offloaded onto cell 2 where they have access to an additional $K$ channels.
 We observe that there is a decreasing rate of gain in channel utilization with an increase in the number of shared channels $K$.
-As Fig.~\ref{fig:chan_util} shows, a traffic intensity of $p=0.4$ results in the most improvement in channel utilization between the two extremes of $K=0$, and $K=M_2=3$.
+As Fig.~\ref{fig:chan_util} shows, a traffic intensity of $p=0.4$ is the point at which the system begins to operate in saturation, i.e. the relative difference between channel utilizations for $K=M_2$ and $K=0$ remains relatively constant thereafter for both network setups.
 With the knowledge of decreasing gains in channel utilization with increasing $K$, there may exist an intermediate value of $K$ that not only leads to an improvement in total channel utilization, but also maximizes improvement with respect to the overall UE experience.
 This value of $K$ is explored in Section~\ref{sec:varying_k}.
 In the current section we continue our investigation using $p=0.4$ and explore the impacts of channel quality on performance.